From a Township to a City?

 According the publication Hidden History of Ravenswood & Lake View by Patrick Butler the first and last mayor of Lake View "William Boldenweck seized his suburb's records and funds and barricaded himself in his town hall office until he was forced to back down by the Illinois Supreme Court".
 On June 29th his administration lost; totals were 2,503 for annexation and 1,999 against that almost mirrored the 1887 totals but this time in reverse.
 The City of Lake View would became the District of Lake View within the City of Chicago after that election the end of the 1920's when Communities were established making Lake View one of the 75 established the Chicago City Council.

-one of the four new Districts of Chicago
+four new Districts of Chicago

-1889 September
+September 1889

 and later December 1889